By Desirée Keegan

 But that’s not even half of what Miller Place residents say makes the market so special.
 To many, it’s that the warm, welcoming atmosphere is coupled with sincere care for the community.

 Sound Beach resident Patti Kozlowski first visited Tuscany Market five years ago as a customer.
 She said right away, she knew it was a place she wanted to shop.

 “It felt like family, like they were family,” she said of her first experience, which was at the business’ previous location closer to Mount Sinai.
 “It didn’t feel like a corporate place.
 It felt like a mom-and-pop shop where they knew everybody in the neighborhood and everyone in the neighborhood knew them.”

-O’Grady and Fink get to know each customer, his or her family and usual orders in what many consider a very tight-knit Miller Place community.
+O’Grady gets to know each customer, his or her family and usual orders in what many consider a very tight-knit Miller Place community.

 “They are consistently going above and beyond, and in many cases it’s unsolicited,” Kozlowski said.
 “I try to give them my business every opportunity that I have.
 I always recommend them.
 One, because I truly think that their service and their products are well above average — exceptional.
 And two, because I always think that their service to the community should be recognized.”

 Kozlowski, who is also the founder of North Shore Neighbors Breast Cancer Coalition, a nonprofit that raises funds to provide support services for local families fighting cancer, approached the owner seeking donations as part of a fundraising effort for local boy Thomas Scully, who was fighting anaplastic ependymoma, a form of brain cancer.